An executive of FTR Transportation Intelligence believes that driver pay increase would be the biggest “cost pressure” on carriers this year.

 Increasing profitability with electronic logging devices

-If you are looking for a reliable, FMCSA-compliant, and feature-rich ELD solution, try KeepTruckin.
+If you are looking for a reliable, FMCSA-registered, and feature-rich ELD solution, try KeepTruckin.